raymon-roos/raymon-roos/README.md

 - My name is Raymon Roos, I somtimes go by @Raymanovich online
 - 👀 I’m interested in all things computers.
 And also literature and philosophy
-- 🌱 I’m currently learning programming @bit-academy
+- 🌱 I’m currently learning programming @bit-academy-b-v
 - 💞️ I’m looking to collaborate on minimalist linux applications

 <!---